twobit-five/SphereLink/README.md

 [less permission since google handles it]

 ## Future Work
+[possibly a different section, but devices can only maintain so many connection to ble devices. perhaps 7-10 maybe 20 ish?
+IDK verify.
+But this is a limitation of the App]

 [implement actual battery levels]

 [sound bracelet device when out of range???]